Hatice Kübra İlgün

 Hatice Kübra İlgün (born 1 January 1993) is a Turkish taekwondo practitioner.
-She has won a silver medal at the 2017 World Taekwondo Championships in the featherweight division.
+She has won a silver medal at the 2017 World Taekwondo Championships in the featherweight division, and a bronze medal at the 2020 Summer Olympics.

 Sport career

-Hatice Kübra İlgün left it until the final second of her under-57 kilograms featherweight final to win the World Taekwondo Grand Prix in Chiba in September 2019.
+Hatice Kübra İlgün left it until the final second of her under-57 kilograms featherweight final to win the World Taekwondo Grand Prix in Chibas in September 2019.

-A high, round kick to the head of Morocco's Nada Laraaj turned a 3-2 deficit into a 4-3 winning margin for the 26-year-old Turkish fighter whose career was gathering huge momentum up to the point where competition had to be held up because of the 2020 coronavirus pandemic.
+A high, round kick to the head of Morocco's Nada Laraaj turned a 3-2 deficit into a 4-3 winning margin for the 26-year-old Turkish fighter whose career was gathering momentum up to the point where competition had to be held up because of the 2020 coronavirus pandemic.

 İlgün started taekwondo 14-years-ago though a family contact.

-"My advantages are that my legs are very long, and I am strong and slim," she said.
-"And I work hard."

-Her promise in the sport was soon evident as she earned second place in the senior under-49 kg event at the Dutch Open aged 16.
-The following year, she was under-57 kg bronze medallist at the European Under-21 Championships in Chisinau and senior titles soon followed in the Turkish, Ukraine and Moldova Open events.
+She earned second place in the senior under-49 kg event at the Dutch Open aged 16.
+The following year, she was under-57 kg bronze medallist at the European Under-21 Championships in Chișinău and senior titles soon followed in the Turkish, Ukraine and Moldova Open events.

 In 2017, she took another significant step-up as she won under-57 kg silver at the World Championships in Muju, losing 7-5 to South Korea's Lee Ah-reum, who had beaten Britain's Olympic champion Jade Jones in the semi-final.

 Before the year was over she had won gold at the Summer Universiade in Taipei, and she followed up by earning her first Grand Prix title in Rabat.

-At the 2018 European Championships in Kazan she added another significant medal to her collection as she earned silver, losing to Jones in the final.
+At the 2018 European Championships in Kazan she added another medal to her collection as she earned silver, losing to Jones in the final.

-In 2019, she produced a series of results that bettered for consistency anything she had done before.